napix/NapixServer/docs/first_step.rst

      5     "Use the JSON syntax.",
      6     "keys begining by a # are ignored.
 Like this one."
      7   ],
-     8   "password": "a\nmallory:password",
+     8   "password": "a\nmallory:rogueaccount",
-     9   "username": "sony_rssi"
+     9   "username": "bigbro_rssi"
     10 }
     :wq
     >> get /
     [
         /passwords/mallory
-        /passwords/sony_bigboss
+        /passwords/bigbro_bigboss
         /passwords/tanderson
-        /passwords/sony_rssi
+        /passwords/bigbro_rssi
     ]

 .. note::

    The editor can be set with the environment variable :envvar:`$EDITOR`.

-He has created an access for Mallory with the password y.
+He has created an access for ``mallory`` with the password ``rogueaccount``.
-On another hand, the password are way too weak (No wonder why sony got owned by LulzSec).
+You could also want to check for strong password.

 We have to write validation methods.
 In Napix There is three places to make validation of user input.